Giuseppe Tomaselli

 Giuseppe Tomaselli (29 January 1758 – 20 March 1836) was an Italian actor and operatic singer (tenor).
+He is direct ancestor of Sylvana Tomaselli, Countess of St Andrews.

 Life

 Born in Rovereto, as a member of the prominent Tomaselli family, Giuseppe received a musical education in Milan with a focus on singing.
 In October 1781, he joined the court chapel of Hieronymus of Colloredo, Prince-Bishop of Salzburg.
 Soon he became acquainted with Leopold Mozart and his family.